openregister/industrial-classification-data/README.md

 # Industry register data

-Data for the proposed [industry register](http://industry.openregister.org), a list of standard industrial classification of economic activities (SIC 2007) codes managed by [Office for National Statistics (ONS)](https://www.ons.gov.uk/) and used by [Companies House](https://www.gov.uk/government/organisations/companies-house) as a part of the registration as the company's "nature of business".
+[Source data](data/industry/industry.tsv) for the proposed [industry register](http://industry.openregister.org), a list of standard industrial classification of economic activities (SIC 2007) codes managed by [Office for National Statistics (ONS)](https://www.ons.gov.uk/) and used by [Companies House](https://www.gov.uk/government/organisations/companies-house) as a part of the registration as the company's "nature of business".